Zer0-Official/School-Bus-Mate-Old/README.md

   School Bus Mate is a WIP project.
 The goal is to make an app to assist bus drivers and riders for school.

 Release:
   The expected release is May 2022 on App Store and Google Play.
-A future version may be released on Windows.
+The drivers and administartors version may be released on Windows.

 #